LucianDev/LucianDevs-Useful-Scripts/SteamCMD Scripts/Windows/Server Updater/README.md

 ## License

-This project is licensed under the GNU General Public License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/LucianDev/LucianDevs-Useful-Scripts/blob/main/LICENSE "LICENSE") file for details.

-Acknowledgments
+## Acknowledgments

     Thanks to the SteamCMD developers.